AEMBOT/FRC_2023/README.md

 We will be following a command based structure.

 Swerve Drive
-- Fix erroes with encoders
+- Fix errors with encoders
 - Test and Tune constants values
 - Experiment with Auto Pathing